-The network of paths, fields, watercourses and water features, woodland, grassland and other green infrastructure features within the parish should be maintained and enhanced for their recreational, tourism and ecological value.
+The network of paths, fields, watercourses and water features, woodland, grassland and other green infrastructure features within the parish should be maintained and enhanced for their recreational, tourism, water management and ecological value.
 Development proposals should seek to maintain this green infrastructure network and, where possible, encourage the enhancement of the green infrastructure network by creating new connections and links in the network; restoring existing green infrastructure; or by introducing features that enhance the existing green infrastructure network.
 In implementing this policy, regard should also be had to Policy WP14 and the need to protect privacy, safety and security.

-Green infrastructure is the network of paths, fields, watercourses, other water features, woodland, grassland and other similar features within the parish.
+Green infrastructure (or sometimes referred to as "blue-green infrastructure" because it includes water features) is the network of paths, fields, watercourses, other water features, woodland, grassland and other similar features within the parish.
 This network is important for its leisure, recreation, tourism and ecological value.